How to Send Emails From Javascript?

 • TLS/SSL: Required

-Now, let’s begin with the code for sending mail from Javascript.
+Now, let's proceed with the code for sending emails from JavaScript.

 Writing JavaScript and integrating with Gmail to send mail